Bremridge: Norman

+The bishop of Coutances has 1 estate which is called Bremeridge, which Eadmær held on the day that King Eadweard was alive and dead, and it paid geld for half a hide.
+6 ploughs can plough this.
+Drew holds this from the bishop.
+Of it Drew has 1 virgate and 2 ploughs in demesne and the villans 1 virgate and 1 plough.
+There Drew has 3 villans and 3 bordars and 1 slave and 5 beasts and 10 pigs and 60 sheep and 22 goats and 15 acres of woodland and 30 acres of grazing-land.
+This is worth 20 shillings and, when the bishop received it, it was worth 10 shillings.

 Feudal barony of Barnstaple

 Bremridge was a constituent manor of the large feudal barony of Barnstaple, whose first Norman lord was Geoffrey de Montbray (d.1093), Bishop of Coutances.
 Thus the descent of Bremridge followed the descent of the barony.
 At some time before his death in 1100 King William II re-granted the barony of Barnstaple to Juhel de Totnes (died 1123/30), formerly feudal baron of Totnes.
 Juhel's son and heir was Alfred de Totnes, who died sine prole some time before 1139, leaving two sisters as his co-heiresses each to a moiety of the barony: Aenor and a sister whose name is unknown, wife of Henry de Tracy (died pre-1165).

 de Tracy

 The Totnes sister of unknown name married Henry de Tracy (died pre-1165), to whom approximately half of the constituent manors of the barony, including Bremridge, were allocated as his wife's inheritance.
 Henry left a son and heir Oliver I de Tracy (died c.
 1184), who in 1165 was charged scutage on 25 knight's fees for his moiety.
 In the Cartae Baronum of 1166 he declared 23 1/3 and in 1168 30 1/2 knights' fees.
 Oliver I left a son and heir Oliver II (died 1210), who left as his heir Henry de Tracy (died 1274), who also inherited in 1213 the other moiety of the barony.
 The Book of Fees (compiled circa 1198-1292) lists Bremelrig and Sudaure (Bremridge and South Aller) as held by "Oliver de Tracy".